Measure B / Measure BB/Vehicle Registration Fee

 - Pilot Project which includes closure of vehicular traffic on Doyle Street between 61st and 62nd Street.
 Bollards, striping, and other features will be added to the small block segment to provide a safe route for bicycles and pedestrians only.
 This new condition was a recommended item from the ‘Bicycle and Pedestrian’ and ‘Parks and Recreation’ Advisory Committees.
 The item was also approved and recommended by the Public Works and Transportation Committee to go to City Council for final approval.

 Alameda County Measure B and BB Funds Pedestrian and Bicycle projects and programs.
-Bike to Work Day is funded in large part by Alameda County’s ½ cent sales tax Measure BB, passed in 2014.
+Bike to Wherever Day (previously Bike to Work Day) is funded in large part by Alameda County’s ½ cent sales tax Measure BB, passed in 2014.
 Part of these funds go toward bicycle and pedestrian transportation programs, as well as other facilities such as crossing signals.
-The City of Emeryville sponsors 5 Energizer Stations on Bike to Work Day every year, using a portion of these funds.
+The City of Emeryville sponsors Bike to Wherever Day every year, using a portion of these funds.

 Measure B/BB funds are also what enable the City to install bike racks when needed around town.